Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The greatest gift that you can give to others is the gift of unconditional love and acceptance. "
+> "Live and act within the limit of your knowledge and keep expanding it to the limit of your life."
-> — **Brian Tracy**
+> — **Ayn Rand**

 ---